alexbyrnes/Team7/README.md

 Angela: <br>
 She's a professional, a millennial, knowledgeable about current events, connected on social media.
 She likes to optimize her free time and multi-task.<br>
 Like any good, affluent millenial, she is regularly on a computer, either for work or personal reasons; however, she also has a smart phone and/or tablet, which she regularly uses to check emails, text friends and family, browse the web, get directions, online dating apps (so she is familiar with swiping left/right), finding out which tapas restaurant has the best happy hour - and, of course, to read news.<br>
-Angela is the super-user.
+Angela is the power-user.
 She just doesn't know it yet.

 Angela's interests include: politics, women's issues, satirical comedy shows, wine.
 Over time, the app will learn her preferences and tailor articles for her.